igfuw/libmpdataxx/README.md

 set of commands needed to build and execute all tests programs shipped with libmpdata++ on fresh Ubuntu and OSX installations - it may contain useful information on obtaining the dependencies.
+We also provide a Docker image that contains all requirements and the libmpdata++ library.

+## Installing the library and running tests locally

-1. To verify if all dependencies are met, please start with:
+### 1. To verify if all dependencies are met, please start with:
 ```
   $ cd libmpdata++
   $ mkdir build